samvolton/samvolton/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Sam!
+My passion is building things, interested in Math, Programming and Finance! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with interests in JavaScript, React, and full-stack web development.
-I love building amazing projects and continuously learning new things.
+Currently learning MERN stack.

 ## 🚀 About Me